dcunited001/dcunited001.github.io/_posts/2016-09-06-sepsis-the-opm-fallout-and-neo-bolshevik-plague-in-america.md

 the ass on the way out of the office.
 If that's his doctor's idea of treatment, that guy needs a new one.

+### It Will Strain Many Small Businesses to the Breaking Point

 With all due respect to Bernie Sanders as someone who truly cares about issues that are hurting millions of American's out there, the
 $15 minimum wage was a social media hack to gain support and quickly